-The Principal of each school (or principal's designee) shall serve as the Safe School Climate Specialist.
-The Safe School Climate Specialist shall investigate or supervise the investigation of reported acts of bullying, collect and maintain records of reports and investigations of bullying in the school and act as the primary school official responsible for preventing, identifying and responding to reports of bullying in the school.
+The Principal of each school (or principal's designee) or responsible administrator of any alternative education program operated by the Board ("responsible administrator") shall serve as the Safe School Climate Specialist.
+The Safe

+School Climate Specialist shall investigate or supervise the investigation of reported acts of bullying, collect and maintain records of reports and investigations of bullying in the school and act as the primary school official responsible for preventing, identifying and responding to reports of bullying in the school or program.